IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/index.md

 ^^Nice to have^^

-- The subject data should include as many features as possible that describe the characteristics of the entity (for example: Client) being studied.
+- The subject data should include as many **features** as possible that describe the characteristics of the entity (for example: Client) being studied.
-- Ideally, good or bad outcomes labels are included within the data, to provide a focus for AI enabled queries to use.
+- Ideally, good or bad outcomes **labels** are included within the data, to provide a focus for AI enabled queries to use.
 - Model training with SQL Data Insights is CPU-intensive but is almost totally zIntegrated Information Processor (zIIP) eligible.
 Available zIIP engines for model training help to avoid unwanted general processor CPU consumption.

 ^^Other considerations to be evaluated^^

 - Operational databases tend to store data in multiple different tables, such as with third normal form data models.
 The objective of such data structures is to separate data into different entities (tables) for flexibility.
 This is the opposite of what is wanted for machine learning.
 Clients should consider using SQL views to join data from multiple tables to include all the data fields that are of interest in AI-enabled analysis.
 - Data stored outside Db2 for z/OS can also be used by SQL Data Insights.
-For example, data in VSAM datasets or IMS databases can be references in Db2 table functions, so that they too can be AI-Enabled.
+For example, data in Virtual Storage Access Method (VSAM) datasets or Information Management System (IMS) databases can be references in Db2 table functions, so that they too can be **AI-Enabled**.